Andy Bell (Welsh musician): Scoring and soundtracks

 In 2015, Bell scored the short film Midnight of My Life and worked as a producer on Dave Galafassi's track "Hello Halo"; it was performed by actress Toni Collette on the soundtrack to the romantic comedy film Miss You Already.

 Personal life

 Bell was previously married to Swedish singer Idha Övelius.
 They have two children, a daughter, Leia, and a son, Leon.
 He currently resides in London and has been married to Shiarra, a label rep from Universal Music Group, since 2010.
+Together, they have two children, a daughter born in 2012 and a son born in 2014.